pietro99/b4p/README.md

-create a .env file inside the [python](/python) folder and copy the [.env.example](/python/.env.example) file content to it. the code uses an [infura](https://infura.io/) node to connect to the mumbai testnetwork and a private key from a wallet as a faucet to fund the test wallets. you will need to provide your own key and id inside the .env file, the placeholder values are fake. **(do not use a private key from an active mainnet wallet)**
+create a .env file inside the [python](/python) folder and copy the [.env.example](/python/.env.example) file content to it. the code uses an [infura](https://infura.io/) node to connect to the mumbai testnetwork and a private key from a wallet as a faucet to fund the test wallets. you will need to provide your own key and id inside the .env file, the placeholder values are fake. **(do not use a private key from an active mainnet wallet)** the faucet needs to have at least 0.5 MATIC to be able to fund new accounts. you can fund your mumbai wallet [here](https://faucet.polygon.technology/)

 ##### installing python requirements
 the python requirements can be installed by running: